MCxQC/Hello-World/README.md

   > - **0:** Hidden windows are not detected.
 (Default)
   > - **1:** Hidden windows are detected

-## DisplayObj
-Converts an object to a string.

-	DisplayObj(Object)

-* **Object**
-  > Type: Object

-11 icons
-"Main", "Exit", "Reload", "About", "Settings", "Edit Script", "Open Script Folder", "Select Profile", "Select", "Events", "Checkmark"
+For example:
+        ^9:: {
+			aObjWindowFinder := Events.WindowFinder(, "Chrome_WidgetWin_1", "chrome.exe")
+			Tooltip(Events.Displayobj(aObjWindowFinder), 0, 0), SetTimer(ToolTip, -8000)
+        }

 ## Themes
-Create a new folder in the "Themes" directory and put 11 icons named "On", "Off", "Events", "Select", "Checkmark", "Settings", "Exit", "Reload", "Edit Script", "Select Profile", "Open Script Folder" into the folder.
-To apply, select it from the dropdown menu in the GUI settings and press the "Save and Exit" or "Save" button.
+Create a folder named "Themes" in the root directory.
+Within that folder, create another folder and place 11 icons named "Main", "Exit", "Reload", "About", "Settings", "Edit Script", "Open Script Folder", "Select Profile", "Select", "Events", "Checkmark"To apply, select it from the dropdown menu in the GUI settings and press the "Save and Exit" or "Save" button.

-## Tips
-  - Adding a detection delay of about 1000ms can help avoid detection failures caused by the detection message triggering before the window is fully created.
-  - If you have the choice, monitoring the window uses slightly fewer resources than monitoring the process.
-  - ??? apres test p-e pas finalement.
-Avoid using Sleep, WinWait, ProcessWait etc... commands in events functions and opt for detection delays/Timers instead.

-## Common mistakes
-  - Event Function name not matching with associated function.
-  - Error: Invalid property name in object literal.
-A comma is required at the end of each line when there are multiple line events.

-## Known Issues

 ## Copyright and License
   - MIT License

 ## Donation (PayPal)
   - If you found this script useful and would like to donate.
 It would be greatly appreciated.
-Thank you! :smiley: https://www.paypal.com/paypalme/martinchartier
+Thank you! https://www.paypal.com/paypalme/martinchartier

 ## Credits